Pasteurella multocida infection

 Epidemiology and pathogenesis

 Pasteurella multocida is a common commensal or opportunistic pathogen of the oral cavity and/or respiratory tract of cats (Wilson and Ho, 2013).
 In one study a 90% carrier state in gingival margins was shown (Freshwater, 2008).
-The bacteria may be involved in disease in cases of preexisting or coinfection with other agents, as well as secondary to trauma, immunosuppression or other predisposing factors.
+The bacteria may be involved in disease in cases of preexisting or coinfection with other agents, as well as secondary to trauma, immunosuppression or other predisposing factors (Mavrides et al., 2022; Moon et al., 2022).

 Several Pasteurella species have been associated with human infections, P. multocida subsp. multocida, P. canis, P. multocida subsp. septica, P. multocida subsp. gallicida, P. stomatis and P. dagmatis (Garniere et al., 1993; Wilson and Ho, 2013).

 Pasteurella multocida is one of the most frequent pathogens in infected skin wounds and subcutaneous abscesses (Roy et al., 2007).
 It is also a common bacterium involved in respiratory tract infections.
-A recent analysis of bacteria isolated from 231 feline patients suffering from respiratory tract infections in different European countries revealed that the most commonly found organism was P. multocida (36.4 % of all isolates) (Moyaert et al., 2019).
-It is also one of the common bacteria causing pyothorax in cats (Ottenjann et al., 2008; Barrs et al., 2005; Walker et al., 2000).
-Pasteurella has been associated with spinal empyema and meningo-encephalomyelitis (Messer et al., 2006; Granger et al., 2007).
+An analysis of bacteria isolated from 231 feline patients suffering from respiratory tract infections in different European countries revealed that the most commonly found organism was P. multocida (36.4 % of all isolates) (Moyaert et al., 2019).
+It is also one of the common bacteria causing pyothorax in cats (Ottenjann et al., 2008; Barrs et al., 2005; Walker et al., 2000; Sim et al., 2021).
+A post-mortem study of 69 lethal cases of feline pneumonia has been performed recently in Austria (Schmal-Filius et al., 2020).
+The lungs were positive for at least one infectious agent in 42 (61%) of these cases, and in a high proportion of the samples (35%) P. multocida was involved.
+Pasteurella has been associated with spinal empyema and meningo-encephalomyelitis (Messer et al., 2006; Granger et al., 2007; de Cecco et al., 2021).
 Pasteurella spp. infection may also result from urinary catheterization in feline urethral obstruction (Cooper et al., 2019).

 Diagnosis is made based on bacterial culture from infected tissues or secretions.
 Pasteurella grows readily on chocolate and sheep-blood agar media, but fails to grow on MacConkey agar, the usual medium for Gram-negative bacteria.
 Strains are usually catalase-, oxidase-, indole- and sucrose-positive.